Guidance on Ambulatory Surgical Facilities' Responses to COVID-19

 ASFs must assess if their facility can be used to accommodate hospital surge, including providing low acuity patients overnight accommodations and care, offer testing, or other COVID-19 related services.
 ASFs must prepare to make any reasonable accommodations or arrangements to allow for an alternative use of space in response to COVID-19, including obtaining food, equipment, and supplies.
 Facilities should coordinate with their Regional Healthcare Coalition to determine their appropriate roles within the region's medical surge plans and processes.

 If an ASF implements an alternative use of its space in its response to COVID-19, it must report that alternative use through PSRS and briefly describe how that use is related to a COVID-19 response.
+If an ASF has agreed to allow a hospital licensed by the Department to use its facility as an alternative care site, the ASF must suspend its services while the facility is operating as a hospital alternative care site.
+ASF staff and equipment may be used to support the hospital alternative care site, but the hospital’s policies and procedures must be followed, including those relating to credentialing and privileges.

 not need approval from the Department to implement an alternative use of space in response to COVID-19.